Caerostris/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 Since resources are normally considered limited, a common rule of thumb for tuning the work factor (or cost) is to make `protect()` run as slow as possible without affecting the users' experience and without increasing the need for extra hardware over budget.
 So, if the registration and authentication's cases accept `protect()` taking up to 1 second, you can tune the cost so that it takes 1 second to run on your hardware.
 This way, it shouldn't be so slow that your users become affected, but it should also affect the attackers' attempt as much as possible.

 While there is a minimum number of iterations recommended to ensure data safety, this value changes every year as technology improves.
-An example of the iteration count chosen by a well known company is the 10,000 iterations Apple uses for its [iTunes passwords](https://github.com/SNBSniper/Programming/raw/master/iOS/iOS_Security_May12.pdf) (using PBKDF2).
+An example of the iteration count chosen by a well known company is the 10 million iterations Apple uses for its [iTunes passwords](https://web.archive.org/web/20181231193335/https://www.apple.com/business/site/docs/iOS_Security_Guide.pdf) (using PBKDF2).

 However, it is critical to understand that a single work factor does not fit all designs, [experimentation is important](Password_Storage_Cheat_Sheet.md#ref6).